Nitchbit/Remote-Machine-Monitor/README.md

 ## [Server](SystemMonitor/Server)

-The only component on the server side is grafana, as explained by this [documentation](SystemMonitor/Server/README.md)
+The only component on the server side is grafana, as explained by this [document](SystemMonitor/Server/README.md).
+Grafana is reachable from anywhere, at the address and port specified, as long as you made it accessible outside your local network.

 ## [Client](SystemMonitor/Client)

+The client rappresent the system to be monitored, is composed by three tools:
+- Prometheus
+- Promtheus Node Exporter and/or cAdvisor
+- Docker containers

+Prometheus scrape the metrics from Node Exporter and/or cAdvisor and it receives queries from Grafana to show the result with graphs.